 From I-5, take the Columbian Way exit, continue over Beacon Hill on 15th Avenue South and Columbian Way.
 At the base of Beacon Hill, cross Martin Luther King Way South on Alaska.
 Turn right on Rainier and continue one long block to South Edmunds.

-Reminder: now you can ride the Central Link Light Rail to the Columbia City Farmers Market!
+Now you can ride the Central Link Light Rail to the Columbia City Farmers Market!
 It's easy, super fast, direct and cheap from either SeaTac or downtown Seattle, straight to Columbia City!

 Metro Bus routes 7, 9, 39, 42 provide service to Columbia City from downtown Seattle.
 Route 48 travels from the University District.